robinrowe/mcare/README.md

 ## Timeline

-Releasing in 2021, MCARE is an open source AR game for anyone interested in gaming, medicine, AR or open source.
-An international MCARE development team is based in the United States, England, Portugal, France, Switzerland and the remote island of Mauritius.
+MCARE is an open source AR/VR game for anyone interested in the metaverse, gaming, medicine or open source software.
+An international MCARE team is based in the United States, England, Portugal, France, Switzerland and the remote island of Mauritius supported development in 2021.
+Due to shifting priorities at WHO that required urgency, such as humanitarian medical aid to Ukraine, the anticipated MCARE November 2021 release date is rescheduled to June 2022.

 ## Documentation